llajas/xInput-Switch/xInput2Serial/README.md

 - **Auto-Detection:** Automatically detects and connects to the first available serial port and controller.
 - **Defaults:** When run with `--auto`, the first detected controller and COM port are used with a baud rate of 1&nbsp;000&nbsp;000 (1&nbsp;Mbps).
 - **Raw Input Support:** On Windows, the Python script sets `SDL_JOYSTICK_RAWINPUT=1` so virtual devices like Moonlight's "RAW INPUT" controller are detected.
+- **Direct XInput Backend:** When running on Windows, controller input is read using the native XInput API for reliable button updates.
 - **Headless Operation:** `SDL_VIDEODRIVER` is set to `dummy` so the Python version runs without opening a window on any platform.

 #### Requirements